 While many problems are definitely experienced by both men and women, some difficulties are especially relevant for men.
 In today’s society, we are still met with the outdated stereotypes that men are: “strong, domineering, stoic, breadwinners” and a culture that says expressing your emotions is a sign of weakness, not strength.
 Even when men feel capable to open up, they are told to “man-up” and that’s only going to have negative connotations.
 This concept that our struggles can be conquered by acting more “like a man” is very misinformed and only adds to the stigma.

 If men do not conform to these expectations of society, they are only going to feel like failures and have lower self-esteem.
-For more men to feel able to open and express emotion, it’s so important that we removed this culture of ‘toxic masculinity’ and not discourage but instead encourage men to talk about mental health.
+For more men to feel able to open and express emotion, it’s so important that we remove this culture of ‘toxic masculinity’ and not discourage but instead encourage men to talk about mental health.
 No matter your gender, you should never be made to feel ashamed for having a mental health problem!

 Please make it your mission: If a man in your life is struggling, remember to check in, ask how they are and most importantly listen.
 Allowing somebody that is the first step to recovery!